-The applicable legal sanctions under federal, state, and/or local laws include, but are not limited to, a monetary fine, suspension of driver's license, suspension of professional license, imprisonment, community service, counseling/treatment, and/or completion of a mandatory education program.
+The applicable legal sanctions under federal, state, and/or local laws include, but are not limited to, a monetary fine, suspension of driver's license, imprisonment, community service, counseling/treatment, and/or completion of a mandatory education program.

 Alcohol and other substance programs on the University of Pittsburgh campus are delivered through three levels of prevention programming: primary, secondary, and tertiary prevention.